-Lung cancer biomarkers are pieces of DNA, proteins, or hormones that cancer cells release, or that your body releases in response to cancer.
+Lung cancer biomarkers are proteins, hormones, or pieces of DNA that cancer cells release, or that your body releases, in response to cancer.

-Your doctor can test for these markers in your:
+A doctor or another type of healthcare professional can test for these biomarkers in your:

 - other bodily fluids